srenner/shawnrenner_dev/content/posts/we-are-live.md

 series = []
 +++

-I just finished uploading v1.0.0 of the site, which features a landing page with links, a simple "about" page, a long-form résumé, and this blog.
+I just finished uploading v1.0.0 of the site, which features a landing page with links, a simple "about" page, a long form résumé, and this blog.

 Next on my list is to create a more traditional pdf résumé, and start a "projects" section to highlight some projects I have been working on.